The Insider’s Guide To Main Line Consignment Stores

 by Diane Oliva, style editor

 Want to know one of my best kept style secrets?
 Consignment shopping.
 Consignment shopping is very on trend now that people consider it a way to upcycle, reuse and reduce waste.
-But I have been doing it way before it became hip.
+But I have been doing it long before it became hip.

 When I initially started to shop consignment years ago, I did it as a way to stretch my wardrobe budget.
 But it became much more than that.
 There are so many reasons to shop consignment!